-If you start at the beginning of the Old Testament, by Genesis 5 you’ve already witnessed a lot of important stuff happen.
-God has created everything and stamped his image on mankind (Chapters 1-2).
+If you start at the beginning of the Hebrew Bible, by Genesis 5 you’ve already witnessed many important developments.
+God has created everything and stamped His image on humanity (Chapters 1-2).
 He watches in heartbreak as man rejects that image and brings sin into the good creation (Chapter 3).
 In Chapter 4, sin, already a part of the world, is brought to new depths as Cain kills his brother.
-And we have some other indications of the progression of sin later in the chapter with the character of Lamech.
+And we have some other indications of the further progression of sin later in the chapter with the character of Lamech.

-And then Chapter 5 recounts the generations following Adam.
-And genealogies aren’t usually all that interesting to us.
-These are somewhat novel because of the length of the lifespans recorded, but other than that we don’t think too much about them.
-But as I was reading this time, I was struck by three words which occurred over and over: “and he died.”
+Then, Genesis 5 recounts the generations following Adam.
+Usually, genealogies aren’t all that interesting to us.
+These particular genealogies are somewhat novel because of the length of the lifespans recorded, but other than that we don’t think too much about them.
+If you pay close attention, though, you may be struck by three words that occur over and over: “and he died.”

-And that is truly tragic news.
-Death is the enemy of all of us and it is a part of our existence because of the results of sin.
+And that is truly tragic news: Death is the enemy of all of us and it is a part of our existence because of the consequences of sin.

 But in Genesis 5, there is a glimmer of good news as well.
 For one man, the story did not end with “and he died”:

-And it seems to me, that in Enoch, we have a foreshadowing of the Gospel: for those who have a relationship with God, death is overcome.
+It seems to me that, in Enoch, we have a foreshadowing of the Gospel: for those who have a relationship with God, death is overcome.
 Not in the way that it was for Enoch (I fully expect to die someday, unless Jesus returns before then), but still, in a True and Eternal sense, the power of death is nullified.
 It does not get the last say:

 “The last enemy to be destroyed is death.”

 Death may be an inescapable part of the human experience, but it is also inescapable for Death itself—Death will die.
 Resurrection is coming.
 Come, Lord Jesus.